 We have been made aware of a hooked rug design floating around entitled Tumbling Cats that may have been copied from an original design hooked by Dahlov entitled Tiger & Leopard that appeared in the 1975 publication, American Hooked and Sewn Rugs; folk art underfoot,

-Original work in artist's bedroom (2010)
+Original work now in private collection

-Dahlov (age 95) is not a hooked rug artist per se.
+Dahlov (age 97) is not a hooked rug artist per se.
 Tiger & Leopard represents a "one of a kind" creation.
 Her children's book, Stripes & Spots, 1961, depicts a similar cover arrangement of a tiger and leopard as well.

 In 1977, Dahlov also painted an oil on linen Tiger & Leopard, 36 X 50